dksdev01/akamai/README.md

 *  a queue
 *  a processor

-Purge will queued URLs that need to be cleared from Akamai automatically.
+Purge will queue URLs that need to be cleared from Akamai automatically.

 ### Without Purge